After a Natural Disaster

 Candles and Incense

 Residents may not burn candles or incense due to potential fire hazards and smoke damage.
-An alternative to candles and incense are candle warmers.
+An alternative to candles and incense are electric candle warmers.
 This melts the wax so that you have the scent, but there is no flame.
-Candle warmers should never be left unattended, and extreme caution should always be used.
+Electric candle warmers should never be left unattended, and extreme caution should always be used.

 Most casualties from an earthquake result from falling objects caused by partial building collapses, weakened masonry, broken light fixtures, and flying glass.
 Other sources of injury are overturned bookcases, fire from broken gas and power lines, and accidents caused by people panicking.
 The following are helpful procedures: